rcmohan/gcpsamples/gcpsamples/README.md

 ```

-This builds the application as an uber jar.
+This builds the application as a runnable uberjar `pubsub-1.0-SNAPSHOT.jar`.

 ## Deployment